 15 mins a day of doing absolutely nothing, will change your life.

 Finding “stillness” was one of my biggest life changes…(and challenges!)

 When I was riddled with anxiety and insomnia… I didn’t even like to take time to breathe or sleep!
-Let alone do nothing – even the ‘idea’ of being still made me anxious because I was full of fear and not trusting the process of life.
+Let alone do nothing – even the ‘idea’ of being still made me anxious because back then I was full of fear and not trusting the process of life.
 I balked at the idea of not being “productive” 24/7… my chaotic mind judged me for what I ‘should’ be doing.
-And at this time, I thought it was “lazy” to relax and just ‘be’.
+I believed it was “lazy” to relax and just ‘be’.

-If I had understood I could gain more time and be extra “productive” by taking time out to find a little stillness each day, I may have actually listened.
-However, I now know it’s so much more than ‘time’ that we gain from practicing stillness.
+Eventually I came to understand I could gain more time and be extra “productive” by taking time out to find a little stillness each day.
+I now know it’s so much more than ‘time’ that we gain from practicing stillness.

-I wish someone had told me the benefits of meditation/breathwork and stillness sooner!
-Hence, it is my pleasure to share with you these one dozen wellness wonders…about how finding stillness can help you.
+I wish someone had told me the benefits of stillness/mediatation sooner!
+That is why, it is my pleasure to share with you these wellness wonders on about how finding stillness can help you.

 “When you lose touch with inner stillness, you lose touch with yourself.”